liftlobby/Fakeseeker/README.md

 - If prompted, choose a location to save the file.
 Your browser's "Downloads" folder is the default location.

-- The file you download will be named something like FakeSeeker_vX.Y.Z.zip **(the version number X.Y.Z might be different)**.
+- The file you download will be named something like FakeSeeker_vX.Y.Z.7z (the version number X.Y.Z might be different).
+The download size is under 2GB, so it may take some time depending on your internet speed.
 Wait for the download to complete.

 2. Extract the Application:

-- Find the downloaded FakeSeeker_vX.Y.Z.zip file (usually in your "Downloads" folder).
+- Find the downloaded FakeSeeker_vX.Y.Z.7z file (usually in your "Downloads" folder).

-- Right-click on the .zip file.
+- Right-click on the .7z file.

 - Select "Extract All...".

-- A window will pop up asking where to extract the files.
-Choose a location you'll remember, like your Desktop or Documents folder.
-It's best not to extract it directly into your Downloads folder.
-Click "Extract".
+- If you have 7-Zip installed, you should see a "7-Zip" option in the context menu.
+Hover over it and select "Extract to FakeSeeker_vX.Y.Z\".
+Alternatively, you can choose "Extract Here" if you prefer the files in the current folder, or "Extract files..." to choose a specific location.

 - This will create a new folder named FakeSeeker (or similar) in the location you chose.